 For clearest results, remove the ClearlyFrozen assembly from the freezer before the ice has quite frozen to the bottom of the blue tray, and there is still unfrozen water below.
-The ice will be a bit uneven on the bottom, but clear as glass.
+The ice might be a bit uneven on the bottom, but clear as glass.
 It might take a couple tries to find out how fast your freezer freezes the ice.

 For a different visual effect, you can let the water freeze further down and get cubes with tiny clear bubbles at the bottom, like a splash of frozen club soda.

 Storing your cubes in a brown paper bag will help keep them from sticking to each other.